awesome-font/Nerd-Font-Ligaturized/README.md

 ### Use in VSCode

-1. Set `"editor.fontFamily": "'LigaConsola Nerd Font', other fonts..."`
+1. Set `"editor.fontFamily": "'LigaConsola Nerd Font', ...`
 2. Set `"editor.fontLigatures": true,`
 3. You may also set `"debug.console.fontFamily":` and `"terminal.integrated.fontFamily":`